 Pick up a hobby

 Finally, you should pick up a hobby.
 Keeping yourself busy with a fun little hobby is the best therapy for your mind.
 If you didn’t have the time for hobbies in the past, now is the best time for them.
-You can start DIY projects around the house, pick up sewing, plant a small garden in your backyard, or anything else that you may enjoy.
+You can start DIY projects around the house, pick up sewing, plant a small garden in your backyard, maybe even start scooter riding, or anything else that you may enjoy.

 And that is about it for today.
 As you can see, dealing with the empty nest syndrome is a slow but necessary process.
 Even though sending your kids to college is a dream-come-true, that doesn’t mean that you cannot feel sad about it.
 Just don’t try to ignore your feelings, and know that time heals everything.